About Mesothelioma Claims After Death

-In mesothelioma wrongful death cases, family members claim that their deceased loved one would still be alive if they had not been exposed to asbestos, the only known cause of mesothelioma cancer.
+Family members can sue, as their loved ones would still be alive if they had not been exposed to asbestos, the only known cause of mesothelioma.

-Mesothelioma wrongful death lawsuits offer two potential paths to compensation: a settlement or a trial verdict.
-Settlements can be reached in or out of court, while verdicts require the case to be brought before a judge or jury if neither party can reach an agreement.
+Mesothelioma wrongful death lawsuits award compensation through settlements or trial verdicts.
+Settlements are reached between the parties out of court, while verdicts require the case to be brought before a judge or jury.
+Nearly all mesothelioma cases settle out of court.

-The time to file a wrongful death lawsuit is limited.
-Get a free consultation today to learn if you or another family member can file a claim.
+The time to file a mesothelioma wrongful death lawsuit is limited.
+Get a Free Case Review now to learn if you or another family member can file a claim.

 Who Can File a Mesothelioma Wrongful Death Lawsuit?